For more information on Mesothelioma please go here~

-I knew he's been sick.
+I knew he'd been sick.
 He was only 62.
 He was a retired police officer in our then small community.
 He was the officer that went around to speak to the schools, the children and other groups.
 Everyone knew him.
 He had a gift with people.
 Everyone loved him.
 And I felt special because he was my neighbor, right across the street.
 My children loved him.
 He called me "lees".
-My nickname for Elizabeth was lisa, it wasn't short enough for him!
+My nickname for Elizabeth is lisa, it wasn't short enough for him!
 LOL!
 So he made it shorter.

 He was a good father.
 A wonderful husband.
 And he was a much loved Grandfather.
 He was the kind of man every man would want to be.

 Since he was retired, he had been traveling across the the states, in his RV with his wife.
 But during their last trip, he had a cough with chest pain.
 Each Hospital brushed it off as pneumonia.
 Even when he was home, the Dr treated it again as pneumonia.
 After it eventually became worse he went to the hospital here.
 It was finally diagnosed.
 Mesothelioma and it had spread to his esophagus.
 There was no cure.
 There was nothing left to do.
 Chemo, radiation would not fix the damage or make him well.
 He died within 3 months.

 Jim accepted it.
 The rest of us did not accept it as well.

 Why didn't we see it?
 Know what it was?
 And was asbestos really that dangerous?

 We bought our house across the street from Jim in 1977.
 We have asbestos siding.
 The police station where Jim worked was very old and filled with crumbling asbestos.
 It was/is everywhere.
 My parents poo-pooed asbestos warnings.
 So Tom and I didn't worry about it either.
 Until Jim died.